Future Perfect Continuous

 - It highlights duration, effort, and continuity

-- The action may continue after the future point
+- The action is ongoing up to the future point; it may continue after that point depending on context

 - Structure: will + have + been + verb-ing